gpaul-faldin/Nordvpn-proxies/README.md

 # Nordvpn-Proxies 🌐

-Empower your development with **Nordvpn-Proxies**, an integrated solution for crafting rotating proxies using a Nordvpn account.
+Empower your development with **Nordvpn-Proxies**, an integrated solution for crafting rotating proxies using a / multiple Nordvpn account(s).

 ### 🚧 Disclaimer